AndyShiue/Ende-readme/README.md

 pub fn id[T](t : T) -> T = t
 ```

-Here, I introduced another delimiter while defining the function: brackets (`[]`).
+Here, I introduced another sort of delimiter while defining the function: brackets (`[]`).
-Different delimiters after the function name represent different *modes* in which the parameters are passed.
+Different sorts of delimiters after the function name represent different *modes* in which the parameters are passed.
 **Modes** are a very important feature in Ende; different modes serve as different purposes and have different characteristics.
 We say that the arguments inside the parentheses (`()`) (`t` in the above example) are arguments in the **normal mode**.
 In contrast, arguments inside the brackets (`[]`) (`T` in the above example) are arguments in the **`const` mode**.